Pyeongchang 2018: Canada’s Ted-Jan Bloemen wins silver in men’s 5000m speed skating

 Figure skating (Team event: men's and ladies free skate, free dance)

 It's the final day of figure skating's team event with the men's and women's free skate and the free dance.
 Three-time world champion Patrick Chan was shaky in Friday's short program so he'll be looking for a better performance.
 There's an undeniable chemistry on the Canadian team, which boasts a combined eight world titles.
 Their experience makes the Canadians podium favourites.
-They were silver medallists four years ago in Sochi.
+They were silver medalists four years ago in Sochi.
 (8 p.m.)

 What's happened so far